 Pupils entering the school will normally have a baseline assessment.
 This includes English, Mathematics and cognitive abilities.
 If a pupil has already been identified as having learning needs, relevant reports should be brought to the Pre-admission meeting.
-If necessary the SENDCo or a member of the SEND team will meet the pupil and talk to parents.
+If necessary the Headteacher or Deputy Headteacher will meet the pupil and talkto parents.
 Pupils are admitted to the school at the discretion of the Headteacher.
 Pupils will be admitted if the school can offer appropriate support.
-However, every effort will be made to accommodate a pupil with Learning Needs.
+However, every effort will be made to accommodate a pupil with learning needs.